MdAtiq-15/beginner-python-projects/01_wheel_of_colours/README.md

     Added a counter to count the number of spins done and dictionary 'results' that store the colour(as key) and number of times(as a value) they were chosen

+Version 2.1:

+    Prints the result in decending order.

+    What I learnt:
+    I learnt about sorted() method to sort any iterable also the use of lamba function in python.
+    I used AI for this not to complete my code but to teach me how to print a dictionary in decending order.